Phase transitions for a planar quadratic contact process: Hydrodynamic Limit

 \begin{lemma} If $K$ is large enough and $N \ge N_K$ then $u_0(x) > \rho_u + \delta$ on $[-K,K]^2$ implies that $u_N(x) > \rho_s - \delta$ on $[-4K,4K]\times [-K,K]$. \end{lemma}

 Let We say that $I_n$ is good at time $t$ if we have $S^L_t(x) \ge \rho_u + 2\delta$ for all $x\in I_n$.
 Combining Theorem \ref{HydrodLimit} with Lemma \ref{Wlemma} gives

 \begin{lemma} Let $\ep>0$.
-If $L$ is large enough and $I_0$ is good at time 0 then with probability $\ge 1-\ep$, $I_1$ and $I_{-1}$ are good at time $N$. \end{lemma}
+If $L$ is large enough and $I_0$ is good at time 0, then with probability $\ge 1-\ep$, $I_1$ and $I_{-1}$ are good at time $N$. \end{lemma}

 Since the process cannot move by more than distance 1 in one time step, the events involved in the last lemma have a finite range of interaction than only depends on $N$.
-It follows from this and results in Durrett's St.~Flour notes that if $\ep < \ep_N$ the good sites dominate a supercritical oriented percolation and hence there is a nontrivial stationary distribution.
+It follows from this and results in \citep{D-95} that if $\ep < \ep_N$, the good sites dominate a supercritical oriented percolation and hence there is a nontrivial stationary distribution.